 1) Attendance to ALL practical sessions, conferences and scientific analysis workshops is mandatory

 2) Since Type-2 Biosafety laboratory facilities will be used during the course, updated tetanos and hepatitis B vaccination certificates are required for all the students.
 Positive HBV serology is required.

 3) The course requires the students’ personal work during evenings and weekends.
 Students are asked not to take any engagements in that period of time.
-For instance, MDs or Pharmacists are asked to getno hospital duties during the period of the course, including during the bibliography seminars week.
+For instance, MDs or Pharmacists are asked not to get any hospital duties during the period of the course, including during the bibliography seminars week.

 4) Candidates must have a good knowledge in Immunology (1st year master level, or equivalent), Biochemistry, Molecular Biology and Genetics.

 5) Students should have good knowledge of English language to be able to understand full lectures, ask questions and deliver the bibliography analysis seminar in English.
 Understanding of French language is useful, but not mandatory, for daily interactions.